Colorado Winter Wedding at Manor House

 Having handed the reins mostly over to their team of vendors under Meggie’s direction, the couple could focus on the part of the day that meant the most to them: their faith.

 “It was very special to us that we wrote our vows together.
-Instead of surprising each other, we chose to spend quality time together praying and discussing what our marriage covenant meant to us and what we wanted to promise to one another for life,” Carmelle and Bradley say.
+Instead of surprising each other, we chose to spend quality time together praying and discussing what our marriage covenant meant to us and what we wanted to promise to one another for life,” Carmelle says.

 When their wedding weekend came around, an element of whimsy and magic hung in the air as the Rocky Mountain snow provided an unforgettable winter wonderland.